Liam Halligan

 Anna Sheils-McNamee and Ronan Leahy.
 Photo by Sean Garland.

-A wonderful part of the process was meeting with Abbey actress Máire Ní Ghráinne.
-Máire played Dunyasha in the Abbey's famous 1968 production of The Cherry Orchard with Siobhán McKenna and Cyril Cusack directed by the renowned Russian director Maria Knebel.
-Madame Knebel was one of Stanislavski's last student, formulating 'active analysis' based on the last three years of his explorations.
-Knebel utilized this approach in her own work and was awarded the title People's Artist of the USSR in 1958 her achievements in theatre.
+Madame Knebel was one of Stanislavski's last students.
+She formulated 'active analysis' based on the last three years of Stanislavski's explorations.
+Knebel utilized this approach in her own work and was awarded the title People's Artist of the USSR in 1958 for her achievements in theatre.

 Let's hope we can make that happen!